rakibhasanbappy/Soltuion-of-52-Problem-Book/README.md

 Author: Tamim Shahriar Subeen, Tahmid Rafi, Tamanna Nishat Rini.

 As the book is written in bangla, so I also write the name of the problem in bangla for your convenience.
-I solve the problems in C. In future, I will also try to solve the problems in Python and Java.
+I solve the problems in C and Python.

 I solve these problems in Dimik Online Judge.
 Link: https://dimikoj.com/